You finally got your fancy new DJI Mavic Mini 2 and now you’ll finally be able to get those fancy aerial shots you see on social media right?

 If you live in the United States, the FAA requires all drones 0.55 lbs (250 grams) and less than 55 lbs (25 kg) to be registered.
 If you choose not to register, you may be liable for civil penalties up to $27,500 or criminal penalties up to $250,000 and/or imprisonment for up to three years.
 Scary stuff, but there’s nothing to fear as we’ve registered our fair share of drones and are here to walk you through the process.
 We’re only going to cover the United States in this article but stay tuned for registration processes in other countries!

 When do I need to register my drone?

 You’ll basically need to register your drone as soon as you receive it.
 Federal aviation law classifies drones as aerial vehicles and as with any vehicle, it will have to be registered before it is driven/flown.

-What if my drone is above 55 lbs?
+What if my drone is below 55 lbs?

 If your drone weighs below 0.55 lbs then you don’t need any registration at all!
 However if your drone weighs above 55 lbs, you’ll need to go through the N-number registration process found here.

 If you only plan on flying for recreational purposes, you’re in luck!
 This is also called The Exception for Recreational Flyers registration.The FAA has an exception for recreational flyers and you can use your registration number for all of the drones you use.
 Which means you’ll only ever need to register once!
 Recreational licenses are valid for 3 years and there are certain restrictions you have to follow when flying.

 There are certain restrictions if you fall under the recreational license category.
 These restrictions include:

 - Flying your drone at or below 400 feet (121 meters) when in uncontrolled (Class G) airspace

 - Obtaining authorization before flying in controlled airspaces.